Philippines Vice President Impeached by Lower House

 0:00

-On Wednesday, the secretary general of the House of Representatives, Reginald Velasco, told a plenary meeting of the lower chamber of the Philippines Congress that 215 lawmakers had signed the petition to impeach Duterte.
+On Feb.
+5, the secretary general of the House of Representatives, Reginald Velasco, told a plenary meeting of the lower chamber of the Philippines Congress that 215 lawmakers had signed the petition to impeach Duterte.

-The impeachment petition accuses Duterte of violating the constitution, betraying public trust, corruption and other high crimes.
+The impeachment petition accuses Duterte of violating the constitution, betraying public trust, corruption, and other high crimes.

-The petition has now been referred up to the country’s Senate, which will serve as an impeachment tribunal for the vice president, who is the daughter of former President Rodrigo Duterte.
+The petition has now been referred to the country’s Senate, which will serve as an impeachment tribunal for the vice president, who is the daughter of former President Rodrigo Duterte.

-The president and vice president are elected separately in the Philippines and this can result in politicians with very different agendas getting the two jobs.
+The president and vice president are elected separately in the Philippines, and this can result in politicians with very different agendas getting the two jobs.

 The pair differed on their approaches to China’s territorial claims in the South China Sea and on the actions taken by Duterte’s father to tackle drugs, including allegedly ordering extra-judicial killings.

-Four months later Sara Duterte resigned from the ruling Lakas-Christian Muslim Democrats (Lakas-CMD) Party after what she called, “execrable political powerplay.”
+Four months later, Sara Duterte resigned from the ruling Lakas-Christian Muslim Democrats (Lakas-CMD) Party after what she called, “execrable political powerplay.”

 Talked Of Hiring Assassin

-But later Duterte rowed back, saying she was not making death threats but was just expressing concern for her own safety.
+But later, Duterte rowed back, saying she was not making death threats but was just expressing concern for her own safety.

 The House has also been investigating Duterte over the alleged misuse of 612.5 million pesos ($10.3 million) of intelligence funds received by her offices as vice president, and education secretary.